GridGain-Demos/ignite-essentials-developer-training/README.md

 1. Open a terminal window and navigate to the root directory of this project.

-2. Use Maven to create a core executable JAR with all the dependencies (Note, build the JAR even if you plan to start the sample code with IntellijIdea or Eclipse.
+2. Use Maven to create a core executable JAR with all the dependencies (Note, build the JAR even if you plan to start the sample code with IntelliJ IDEA or Eclipse.
 The JAR is used by other tools throughout the class):
     ```bash
     mvn clean package -P core
     ```
-3. Start the first cluster node (or just start the app with IntellijIdea or Eclipse):
+3. Start the first cluster node (or just start the app with IntelliJ IDEA or Eclipse):
     ```bash
     java -cp libs/core.jar training.ServerStartup
     ```